First, to check on the status of your case, go to: MyCase it’s quick and free.

 Please go to https://www.hendrickscountybar.org/legal-aid/ and follow directions on the website.

 To be eligible for assistance, your case must be located in Vigo, Clay, or Sullivan County.
 Currently the best way to get advice and apply for services is to work with CODA or Clay County Family Support Services.
-People with Clay and Sullivan cases are also welcome there.
+You can also contact us directly at: email@example.com or call: (812) 316-5262 to schedule an intake.